What is Scan to BIM?

 - Documentation: Documentation of complex geometrics and textures of the building is the most fundamental application of scan to BIM in this phase.

 - Building Performance Analysis: Building performance analysis: This includes functions like performance analysis, accessibility diagnosis, and structural analysis.
-Building performance analysis is carried out to study and improve the performance of the building regarding energy consumption, accessibility, and structural reliability.
+Building performance analysis is carried out to study and improve the building’s performance regarding energy consumption, accessibility, and structural reliability.

 Benefits of Scan to BIM - Why You Should Invest In It?